Can stable and accurate neural networks be computed? -- On the barriers of deep learning and Smale's 18th problem: Fundamental barriers

-To highlight the impossibility (as stated in Theorem \ref{impossibility_theorem}) of computing neural networks -- despite their existence by Theorem \ref{thrm:exists} -- we consider the following numerical example.
+To highlight the impossibility of computing NNs (Theorem \ref{impossibility_theorem}) -- despite their existence by Theorem \ref{thrm:exists} -- we consider the following numerical example.
 Consider the problem $(P_3)$, with $w_l=1$ and $\lambda = 1$.
-We note that Theorem \ref{impossibility_theorem} is stated for a specific input class $\Omega$, and in this example we will consider three different such classes $\Omega_{K}$, depending on the accuracy parameter $K$.
-In Theorem \ref{impossibility_theorem} we required that $K>2$, to ensure that $K-2$ is positive.
-However, to show the impossibility statement (i), this is not necessary, and we consider the choices $K=1,3,6$.
+Theorem \ref{impossibility_theorem} is stated for a specific input class $\Omega$, and in this example we consider three different such classes $\Omega_{K}$, depending on the accuracy parameter $K$.
+In Theorem \ref{impossibility_theorem}, we required that $K>2$ so that $K-2>0$, but this is not necessary to show the impossibility statement (i), so we consider $K=1,3,6$.
+Full details of the following experiment are given in the SI Appendix.

-To show that it is impossible to compute neural networks which can solve $(P_3)$ to arbitrary accuracy we consider (untrained) FIRENETs $\Phi_{A_n}$ and (trained) learned ISTA (LISTA) networks $\Psi_{A_n}$ based on the architecture choice from \cite{chen2018theoretical}.
-That is networks on the form